ninjaparekh25/Rust/README.md

     println!("Hello, Rustaceans! 🦀🚀");
 }
 ```
+📚 Resources for Learning Rust

+Here are some amazing resources I’m using to learn Rust:

+📖 The Rust Programming Language (The Book)
+ – Official guide, great for beginners

+🦀 Rustlings
+ – Small exercises to practice Rust concepts

+📘 Rust by Example
+ – Hands-on examples with explanations

+🎥 Rust Crash Course (YouTube)
+ – Beginner-friendly video tutorial

+🌐 Rust Official Website
+ – Docs, tools, and community links

 ⭐ Support

 If you’re also learning Rust, feel free to ⭐ this repo and join the journey!